 \subsection{Loss Function and Joint Training}

-In semi-supervised learning problem, most training data are unlabeled, so, how to leverage these unlabeled data is important.
-Firstly, in the sub-graph generation process (Section~\ref{paraPathSampling}), we randomly sample some sub-graphs each iteration, these sub-graphs can be seen as a new perspective of our data.
-Then, we use consistency regularization in these perspectives.
-Secondly, we want to enhance the distinctiveness of path semantics.
-In doing so, we first using path re-weighting module to extract the semantic of each paths, and then, we minimize the distance of same semantic and maximize the distance of different one via triplet loss function.
-The unsupervised loss consist of the two parts.
-The whole training and predicting process is stated in Algorithm~\ref{agI}.
-Next, we will introduce our training process detailedly.
+In semi-supervised learning problem, the majority of training samples are unlabeled, so how to leverage these unlabeled data is important.
+Firstly, in the subgraph generation process (Section~\ref{paraPathSampling}), we randomly sample some subgraphs each iteration, these subgraphs can be seen as a new perspective of our data.
+Then, we propose multi-perspective regularization for regularizing these perspectives.
+Secondly, in order to enhance the distinctiveness among the generated path semantics, we first employ path re-weighting module to extract the semantic of each paths, and then, we minimize the distance of same semantics and maximize the distance of different one via triplet loss function.
+Therefore, the unsupervised loss consists of the two parts.
+Algorithm~\ref{agI} illustrates the whole training and predicting process.
+Next, we will introduce the training process in detail.